gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The *tralpa* nodded jerkily,
 his eyes fixed on the tip of the sergeant's sword.
-"So you're in charge of leases on His Majesty's laws?"
+"So you're in charge of leases on His Highness's laws?"
 Another jerky nod.
 "Well, in that case…"
 The young soldier fished a coin out of his pocket.